iorveth/scrt-poker-joker/README.md

 2. _Easy onboarding for adoption_: We implemented collateralisation of Dice NFT so that first time users can play the game without specifically needing PJ Dao token (to be implemented) or network gas (with the incoming [feegrant] in the cosmos-sdk and other gas station implmentations).

+3. _Decentralised gaming and governance_: As a Peer-to-Peer facility for gaming, this facilitates a fair chance for everyone to win (as opposed to casinos).
+   Futhermore, the gamers should govern the organisation.
-3. _Decentralised governance_: In this MVP, the DAO contract is currently responsible to mint and collateralisation of the NFTs.
+   For example, in this MVP, the DAO contract is currently responsible to mint and collateralisation of the NFTs.
-   As the game develops, such decisions, along with the scoring table will be voted by the gamers themselves.
+   Such decisions, along with the scoring table will be voted by the gamers themselves.

 [feegrant]: https://github.com/cosmos/cosmos-sdk/blob/v0.44.5/CHANGELOG.md#v0430---2021-08-10